Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/OverviewMap/readme.md

-# Visualize your position in an Overview Map
+# Visualize your position in an overview map

 ![Image of Overview Map](OverviewMap.png)